One of the Most Spectacular Hidden Gems in Spain—The Perfect Weekend Trip From Madrid

 Sunset & wine at the gorgeous Pago de Cirsus.

-As I zoomed in on areas that would make an ideal midway point, an icon for Monasterio de Piedra popped up.
-“What’s this?”
-I thought.
-A few clicks through the photos and a brief scroll through the website—I was sold.
+As I zoomed in on several areas that would make an ideal midway point between Madrid and Navarra, an icon for Monasterio de Piedra popped up.

 I learned there was a monastery dating back to the early 1200s tucked among the small, nondescript towns in this part of the Aragón region.
-The Cistercian monks built the monastery on the Piedra River, where they lived and worshiped for the next 600 years.

 Today, visitors can tour what’s left of the beautiful old monastery and even stay in the newer part of the monastery that was refurbished and converted into a boutique hotel, Hotel Monumento & Spa Monasterio de Piedra.